 6. Download and sign up to Steam

-While there’s more delivery platforms than ever for PC gamers, Steam still remains the largest and most popular.
+While there are more delivery platforms than ever for PC gamers, Steam remains the largest and most popular.
 And for good reason too.

-There are thousands of games to choose from, ranging from indie hopefuls to the biggest triple-A fare.
+There are thousands of games to choose from, ranging from indie hopefuls to the biggest AAA fare.
 You’re bound to find plenty of games to give your gaming laptop a serious workout.